SiliconLabs/wiseconnect/examples/snippets/wlan/wifi6_twt_use_case_demo/readme.md

 The application can be configured to suit your requirements and development environment.

 ### Configure the application

+- This application is designed to be used in combination with **TWT Use Case Remote App** Application.
+These two applications simulate Door lock and Camera like data transfer scenarios.
+It can be configured to suit your requirements and development environment.
+Read through the following sections and make any changes needed.

+  - In the camera scenario, the remote app (Device A) sends a command to the Device Under Test (DUT, Device B).
+Device B responds with UDP data, simulating camera streaming.

+  - In the door lock scenario, upon receiving a command from Device A, Device B sends a TCP response, simulating a door lock status response.

+  - Device A operates as TCP server, periodically sending commands to Device B and awaiting a TCP/UDP response, depending on the scenario.

+  - Device B functions as a TCP client and, if the DOOR_LOCK_SIMULATION macro is disabled for the camera scenario, also as a UDP client.

 - Configure the SiWx91x as a TCP client and start a TCP server on the remote side APP.
 In general, it is advisable to start the server before the client since the client will immediately begin to try to connect to the server.